 Manage users and authentication with PAM, OAuth or integrate with your own directory service system.
-Collaborate with others through the Linux permission model.

 Deploy the Notebook next to your data to provide unified software management and data access within your organization.